-If part of your proposed project falls after your CCT date, or you have had your Clinical Lectureship extended, please describe the plans that will be put in place to ensure you are afforded sufficient research time post-CCT to complete this grant.
+If part of your proposed project falls after your CCT date, please describe the plans that will be put in place to ensure you are afforded sufficient research time post-CCT to complete this grant.
 Your academic supervisor and Head of department need to be in a position to support such statements if asked by the Academy.

-Please contact the office if you are still not sure whether your anticipated CCT date will affect your eligibility, if you have had your Clinical Lectureship extended beyond your CCT, or the majority of the proposed project might fall post CCT as you might still be eligible.
+Please contact the office if you are still not sure whether your anticipated CCT date will affect your eligibility.